 Martinson and Pellin are 2 of 25 principal investigators in a large collaborative research program conducted through the Argonne Northwestern Solar Energy Research (ANSER) Center, an Energy Frontier Research Center (EFRC) funded by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences.
 Pellin further serves the Center as Deputy Director.
 Funding has also been provided by the U.S. Department of Energy, Energy Efficiency and Renewable Energy Office through the SunShot Program.
 Publications with US and international universities including Northwestern University, Michigan State University, and Universitat Jaume I de Castelló have resulted from fruitful collaborations in recent years.

-In addition, positions are always available for exception candidates with the possibility of thier own support.
+In addition, the is always the potential for a postdoctoral position for exceptional candidates with the possibility of fellowship support.
 For example, current and prior postdocs have received funding through the highly competitve EERE SunShot Fellowship and ANL Director's Postdoctoral Fellowship.